propertyhive/WP-Property-Hive-Rental-Yield-Calculator/README.txt

 == Description ==

-This plugin, from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive/), allows you to quickly and easily add a rental yield calculator to your website.
+This plugin, from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive/), allows you to quickly and easily add a rental yield calculator to your website by adding the shortcode [rental_yield_calculator] where you want it to appear.

 Users simply enter the purchase price and monthly rent then the rental yield is calculated instantly.